Cohegen/Nanotorch/attention/attention.md

 - We obtain the **Query**, **Key** and **Value** matrices by calculating the dot product of our input embedding matrrx **X** with **WQ(weight matrix for Query)**,**WK(weight matrix for Key)** and **WV (weight matrix for Value)** respectively.
 ![Alt text](https://github.com/Cohegen/Nanotorch/blob/main/assets/self-attention-matrix-calculation.png)
 ### The Attention Process
+- After obtaining the query,key and value matrices, we need to compute the attention scores , then scale them by dividing the attention scores matrix by square root of **d_model** and finally normalize them by softmax function.
+- The entire process is highlighted below:
 ```
 Step 1: Compute Similarity Scores
 Q · K₁ = 0.64    Q · K₂ = 0.81    Q · K₃ = 0.35    Q · K₄ = 0.42